Minnesota Secretary Of State - Mail ballot precincts

 In Minnesota, cities with fewer than 400 registered voters and townships of any size can choose to vote exclusively by mail by resolution of their city council or township board.
 Minnesota has had these mail ballot precincts for over 30 years; the legislation authorizing this type of voting for residents of small, non-metro jurisdictions became law in 1987.

-Spreadsheet of mail ballot precincts in 2024 presidential primary
+Spreadsheet of mail ballot precincts in 2024 state general election

 Many thousands of Minnesotans have been voting in mail ballot precincts in every state election cycle since that time.